- Instructions for Form 8275 - Introductory Material

 Exception to filing Form 8275.

-Guidance is published annually in a revenue procedure in the Internal Revenue Bulletin.
-This can be found on the Internet at IRS.gov.
-The revenue procedure identifies circumstances when an item reported on a return is considered adequate disclosure for purposes of the substantial understatement aspect of the accuracy-related penalty and for avoiding the preparer's penalty relating to understatements due to unreasonable positions.
+Guidance is published annually in a revenue procedure in the Internal Revenue Bulletin that identifies circumstances when an item reported on a return is considered adequate disclosure for purposes of the substantial understatement aspect of the accuracy-related penalty and for avoiding the preparer's penalty relating to understatements due to unreasonable positions.
 See the Example below.
 You do not have to file Form 8275 for items that meet the requirements listed in this revenue procedure.
+This revenue procedure can be found on the internet at IRS.gov.

-Generally, you will have met the requirements for adequate disclosure of a charitable contribution deduction if you complete the contributions section of Schedule A (Form 1040) and supply all the required information.
+Generally, you will have met the requirements for adequate disclosure of a charitable contribution deduction if you complete the contributions section of Schedule A (Form 1040 or 1040-SR) and supply all the required information.
 If you make a contribution of property other than cash that is over $500, the form required by the Schedule A instructions must be attached to your return.

 File Form 8275 with your original tax return.
 Keep a copy for your records.
 You may be able to file Form 8275 with an amended return.
 See Regulations sections 1.6662-4(f)(1) and 1.6664-2(c)(3) for more information.